mat-0/uk.thechels.cod/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Thursday, 25 December 2025
+## On Friday, 26 December 2025

-- The average temperature today is 3.31˚C,
+- The average temperature today is 3.24˚C,
-- With highs of 3.62˚C and lows of 2.38˚C,
+- With highs of 3.3˚C and lows of 2.38˚C,
-- It may feel like 0.05˚C with clear sky
+- It may feel like 1.07˚C with clear sky
-- The wind speed is 3.58m/s and visibility is 10000m
+- The wind speed is 2.24m/s and visibility is 10000m
-- The pressure is 1029hPa and humidity is 70%
+- The pressure is 1029hPa and humidity is 76%
-- The sun will rise at 08:15 and set at 16:01
+- The sun will rise at 08:15 and set at 16:02

 <!-- weather_marker ends -->